A Terrible Global Market Crash 2024

 In the future, a number of things will determine the recovery:

-• Technological Advancements: The continued advancement of artificial intelligence (AI), renewable energy, and other game-changing technologies will be essential to future growth.
-Even if prices may have reached an extreme point, these industries still have a lot of untapped potential.
+• Technology Disruption: The ongoing development of artificial intelligence (AI), renewables and other disruptive technologies will be critical to future growth.
+They have some upside even if prices may have peaked at an extreme level.

 In Summary